MarkoGlavic/MarkoGlavicAssignmentTwo/readme.md

 git clone https://github.com/MarkoGlavic/MarkoGlavicAssignmentTwo
 ```

-installation: go into both folders and run ipm install
+installation: go into both folders and run npm install

 ## API Configuration
 Describe any configuration that needs to take place before running the API.
 For example, creating an ``.env`` and what variables to put in it.
 Give an example of how this might be structured/done.